 The longer we see positive earnings growth, the more market participants begin bullishly extrapolating this earnings growth into the future.
-This results in the buying of more stock, which drives valuations up, and thus creates a market that’s now more incentivized to maintain and propagate the bullish narrative… and more importantly slap on cognitive blinders to new info that may threaten this narrative.
+This results in the buying of more stock, which drives valuations up, and thus creates a market that’s now more incentivized to maintain and propagate the bullish narrative… and more importantly, slap on cognitive blinders to new info that may threaten this narrative.

-And so the narrative and the market form a self-sustaining feedback loop that goes on and on.
+So the narrative and the market form a self-sustaining feedback loop that goes on and on.
 It occasionally gets tested by disconfirming evidence.
 Each test it survives, the stronger the reflexive relationship becomes.
 As each dip bought leads to more confidence that so to will the next one and the one after that.
 Extrapolation ad infinitum…

 This is why Soros said the market is always wrong because it presents a biased view of the future.
 The market is always biased in the direction of the established trend.
-Because it utilizes anchoring and extrapolation to form judgements instead of objectively and equally measuring the weight of available information.
+Because it utilizes anchoring and extrapolation to form judgments instead of objectively and equally measuring the weight of available information.

 And like I said, this works most of the time.
 But when it doesn’t, it really doesn’t…

-As traders we always need to be cognizant of the trend.
+As traders, we always need to be cognizant of the trend.
 As well as the key data points that are the foundations of the driving narrative of that trend.
 But we also need to objectively look out into the future to see if any freight trains are headed our way that could derail the narrative.

 Just the process of gaming numerous potential scenarios is a valuable exercise as it keeps our minds fresh, open, and unwedded to a single narrative or outcome.